 Maricopa City Code requires that all business and residential alarm users obtain an Alarm Permit, and register that permit with the Alarm Administrator.

-Policy updates were made back in October, and are going into effect on March 11, 2019.
+Policy updates were made in October of 2018 and went into effect on March 11, 2019.
 Please read this information as it applies to all buildings in Maricopa with installed alarms.

 New User Registrations